OmPatel03/Langtons-Ant/README.md

 * The slider controls the speed at which the simulation runs.
 * The reset button resets the simulation by placing the ant in the middle of the grid and turning all the squares white.
+* The text box configures the dimensions of the grid (eg. 10 x 10, 20 x 20, 15 x 15).